Currently Enrolling Trials

 Kyprolis (carfilzomib) is a proteasome inhibitor.
 Carfilzomib had antiproliferative and proapoptotic activities in vitro in solid and hematologic tumor cells.
 In animals, carfilzomib inhibited proteasome activity in blood and tissue and delayed tumor growth.

 Kyprolis is specifically indicated for the treatment of multiple myeloma in patients who have received at least two prior therapies including bortezomib and an immunomodulatory agent and have demonstrated disease progression on or within 60 days of completion of the last therapy.
+In August of 2020, the FDA expanded the use of Kyprolis to include its use in combination with Darzalex (daratumumab) plus dexamethasone (DKd) in two dosing regimens — once weekly and twice weekly — for the treatment of patients with relapsed or refractory multiple myeloma (R/R MM) who have received one to three previous lines of therapy.

 Adverse events associated with the use of Kyprolis may include, but are not limited to, the following: